 While seniors unfortunately tend to be more prone to certain conditions when compared to younger adults, there are conditions that are particularly common in seniors today.
 One of the most serious conditions to impact many seniors is high cholesterol.
 High cholesterol can lead to a number of serious and even fatal heart conditions in seniors.

 Older adults who have high cholesterol are at a much higher risk for serious health issues such as stroke and heart attack.
 While high cholesterol is very serious, many seniors do not really understand what high cholesterol is or how it can impact their lives.
-A strong understanding of cholesterol and how to keep cholesterol levels in control can help any senior live the heart-healthy life they deserve.
+Adequate education about cholesterol and how to keep cholesterol levels in control can help any senior live the heart-healthy life they deserve.

 What is cholesterol?
 Simply put, it is a waxy substance found in the cells of the body, and looks similar to fat.
 Cholesterol in general is natural.
 In fact, your body needs some cholesterol to power itself and function the way it is supposed to.
 On its own, your body should be able to make as much cholesterol as it needs.